 12 The Cloned Area Needs to be Changed with Adjustment Layers

 Clone stamp tools can improve the quality and appearance of an image.
-Eye-catchy image is significantly essential because it can enhance the sales of a product.
+Eye-catchy image is essential because they can enhance the sales of a product.
 And with the help of the clone stamp tool, an image can get an attractive look through retouching.

 The clone stamp tool is placed in the toolbar.
-You also can use the shortcut key “S”, and this shortcut key is applicable for both Windows and Mac operating systems.
+You can also use the shortcut key “S,” which is applicable for both Windows and Mac operating systems.